 Strategies in Action D: Equipping Families with Tools to Enhance and Extend Learning

 Pre-Kindergarten educators in CISD recognize the families of our learners as the first and best teachers in the child’s life.
 In order to equip families with tools to enhance and extend their child’s learning, our educators work with families to design or implement existing home educational resources to support learning at home while strengthening the family/school partnership; provide families with information and/or training on creating a home learning environment connected to formal learning opportunities; equip families with resources and skills to support their children through the transition to school and offering opportunities for families and children to visit the school in advance of the pre-kindergarten school year; provide complementary home learning activities for families to engage in a home with children through information presented in newsletters, online tech tools, social media, parent/family-teacher conferences, or other school-related events; provide information focusing on age-appropriate developmental expectations; collaborate with families to appropriately respond to children’s behavior in a non-punitive, positive, and supportive way; and assist families to implement best practices that will help achieve the goals and objectives identified to meet the needs of the child and family.
 Examples of how CISD equips families with tools to enhance and extend learning include:

-- CISD offers a high-quality half day Pre-Kindergarten program to eligible learners, enhancing and extending socialization and facilitating parent involvement for Pre-Kindergarten families
+- CISD offers a high-quality full day Pre-Kindergarten program to eligible learners, enhancing and extending socialization and facilitating parent involvement for Pre-Kindergarten families

 - Teacher/parent conferences held throughout the school year and collaborating with them in setting goals for their children while in the Pre-Kindergarten program

 - Encouraging family members to volunteer in the classroom, using the time to foster enhanced communication regarding their child’s development